 In July 2016, the U.S. Department of Veterans Affairs, by far the largest trainer and employer of psychologists in the world, revised federal regulations to recognize PCSAS, making the students and graduates of PCSAS programs eligible for VA internships and staff positions.

-PCSAS also is working to establish collaborative relationships with–and recognition by–other relevant entities, including formal recognition by the U.S. Public Health Service, the Department of Defense and ongoing relationships with other federal institutions (e.g., Congress, NIMH, NIDA, NIAAA, OBSSR, SAMSHA, FIPSE); state and provincial licensing boards (where as of mid-2021, states representing more than 30 percent of the U.S. population recognize PCSAS graduates for licensing); mental health professionals and groups; and consumers.
+PCSAS also is working to establish collaborative relationships with–and recognition by–other relevant entities, including formal recognition by the U.S. Public Health Service, the Department of Defense and ongoing relationships with other federal institutions (e.g., Congress, NIMH, NIDA, NIAAA, OBSSR, SAMSHA); state and provincial licensing boards (where as of mid-2021, states representing more than 30 percent of the U.S. population recognize PCSAS graduates for licensing); mental health professionals and groups; and consumers.